jsalojar/PiNSiR/README.md

    GATK3.x: --includeNonVariantSites

 -After getting the VCF, carry out filtering.
-You will need to do it in two stages, the second one is in protocol step 2.
-In stage one, you will prepare a vcf file containing all good quality positions, also monomorphic ones - this file is used to assess the total number of called sites (=genome coverage).
+You will need to do it in two stages.
+ In stage one, you will prepare a vcf file containing all good quality positions, also monomorphic ones.
+ This file is used to assess the total number of called sites (=genome coverage).
 To do this, apply only filters according to the coverage and SNP call quality.
 Don't include filters involving heterozygosity (you'll just drop out the monomorphic positions).

  Instead of using the VCF containing all positions, it is also possible to work with "normal"